Photo credit: Khali MacIntyre of Khali MacIntyre Photography

 PT, DPT, FAAOMPT

 Her desire for non-hurried, one-on-one time with patients and to be more adaptable to patients needs, including location of services, spurred her to start her own physical therapy practice in the fall of 2014.
-With Artisan Physical Therapy, she can provide focused, quality care, give full answers to patient questions, and gain better understanding of each patient’s individual needs, thus putting clients in optimal control of their health and optimizing the healing process.
+In 2025, she made another transition emphasizing movement health from a preventative perspective.
+With LYHL Coaching & Physical Therapy (Formerly Artisan Physical Therapy), she provides focused, quality care, give full answers to patient questions, and gain better understanding of each person’s individual needs, thus putting clients in optimal control of their health and optimizing the healing process.

-Her approach to PT is collaborative with her clients taking an active role.
+Her approach is collaborative with her clients taking an essential, active role.
 She views herself as a guide for clients & patients to greater understanding of their bodies and what is required for healing and enhancing movement in the short-term and never sacrificing long-term health.
-Because injury prevention and wellness are important to her, she recommends regular physical therapy check-ups to correct imbalances before problems even arise.
-She values the opportunity to be your physical therapist and go-to for your sports, posture, & musculoskeletal questions, as well as aches and pains and how to live your healthiest life.
+Because injury prevention and wellness are important to her, she recommends regular check-ups at 6 month and yearly intervals to correct imbalances before problems even arise and before any significant change in activity or heading towards a new fitness, health or movement goal - such as movement to lose weight, beginning running or deciding to do a marathon, catching the rock climbing bug, going on a big adventure trip, becoming a parent or grandparent, and new work-life challenges.
+She values the opportunity to be your movement coach and/or physical therapist and go-to for your sports, posture, & musculoskeletal questions, as well as aches and pains and how to live your healthiest life.
+She specialized in movement coaching & injury prevention for runners & rock climbers; alleviating upper quarter issues - neck, shoulder, upper back, and jaw pain & tightness; and people with persistent, chronic problems & stiffness that need a more integrated and focused approach than standard physical therapy.

-She is fortunate to teach and mentor the next generation of physical therapists in the doctor of physical therapy program at the University of Southern California (USC).
+She spent over a decade educating the next generation of physical therapists in the doctor of physical therapy program at the University of Southern California (USC).

 In an effort, to maximize her healing potential she took part in an intense one-year fellowship in orthopedic manual physical therapy (OMPT) to expand her decision-making abilities, expert assessment, and performance of hands-on (manual therapy) techniques.